Zuehlke/software-engineering-corner/drafts/refactoring-legacy-code-with-tiny-types-in-java.md

 }
 ```

-A much better design is to introduce a tiny type to encompass the constraints.
+A much better design involves introducing a tiny type to encompass the constraints.
-In this instance we've used a Java Record.
+In this instance, we use a Java Record.
-[Java Records](https://openjdk.org/jeps/395), introduced in Java 16, are a concise way to define immutable data classes.
+[Java Records](https://openjdk.org/jeps/395), introduced in Java 16, provide a concise way to define immutable data classes.
-A record automatically generates the boilerplate code that’s typical for simple data-holding classes - such as constructors, getters, `equals()`, `hashCode()`, and `toString()` - while making the intent clear that the class is purely for storing data.
+A record automatically generates the boilerplate code typical of simple data holding classes - such as constructors, getters, `equals()`, `hashCode()`, and `toString()` - while indicating that the class serves solely to store data.

 ```java
 public record BoundedQuality(int value) {